dbt-labs/jaffle-shop-classic/README.md

 # Template for DBT pipelines.
 A simple way to replace `Deploy` feature of DBT cloud.
-Fork and customize for your DBT project.
+Fork or copy and customize for your DBT project.

 ## [prod.yml](.github/workflows/prod.yml)
 Pipeline for running DBT project on schedule and on the merge to `main` branch.